© Copyright – 2009 – Athletics Illustrated

-CK: When you say that the IAAF need to capitalize on the attention Track & Field is getting now to hold interest in the sport.
+CK: When you say that the IAAF need to capitalize on the attention track and field is getting now to hold interest in the sport.
 What could they do to create more loyal fans?
 Also, would better performances (which is starting to happen now), be enough to bring the public back?

 KS: I don’t think it is necessarily all about better performances.
 Sure, Usain Bolt is going to electrify the fans when he steps on the track, but we need to make the entire event interesting to the fans.
 Just in Canada, we had the public paying $250 to watch Bolt run in Toronto, which was more expensive than any Golden League ticket (or the final of the World Championships for that matter) and the stands were packed.
 Yet our own National Championships were sparsely attended again.

 CK: Do you think the public is justifiably jaded when excellent performances happen?
-PEDs seem to garner the big media headlines nearly as much as Bolt’s incredible performances.
+Performance enhancing Ddugs seem to garner the big media headlines nearly as much as Bolt’s incredible performances.
 How do we get around that obstacle?